 The nurse then worked at St. Luke’s Hospital in Bethlehem, Pennsylvania.
 According to reports, he had killed at least half a dozen patients in St. Luke.
 Cullen joined Somerset after leaving St. Luke, only to kill at least 13 patients, possibly 16, while working with Amy.
 Somerset is the last hospital where Cullen worked before getting arrested.

 Although Cullen had only formally confessed to killing 40 patients, the actual count of victims is supposedly around 400.
 Several of his workplaces did suspect him of being involved in the unnatural deaths that happened at the same.
 However, none of the nine hospitals came forward to report him, as per reports.
-Not only did they not report him, they even gave him favorable references to other hospitals to hire him, which paved the way for more killings.
+Not only did they not report him, but they even gave him favorable references to other hospitals to hire him, which paved the way for more killings.
 But why exactly they didn’t report him?
-Well, the need to protect the reputation of the hospitals has to be the prominent reason.
+The need to protect the reputation of hospitals is a prominent reason.

 The hospitals Cullen had worked might have believed that their credibility and prestige would be affected if the world came to know that they had employed a serial killer.
 More than the human lives, these hospitals seemingly had prioritized protecting their reputation by hiding the fact that they were also the killing fields of one of the most prolific serial killers the world has ever seen.
 Even after Cullen’s capture, several hospitals had teamed up to proclaim that they weren’t to blame for Cullen’s murders.